-A minor 15-30 minute operation, under local anaesthetic performed in an out-patient operating theatre.
+A vasectomy is minor 20 minute operation, under local anaesthetic performed in an out-patient operating theatre.
 Vasectomy offers the most effective permanent means of surgical contraception.
 It has one of the lowest incidences of side effects when compared with other contraceptive methods.

-The doctor closes the tiny narrow tubes through which the sperm (male seeds) travel.
-This tube, the vas deferens, gives the operation its name.
+Vasectomy closes the tiny narrow tubes through which the sperm travel.
+These two tubes are called the vas deferens, and give the vasectomy operation its name.

-Sperm travelling through the tubes enter a mans sexual discharge (semen) .
-Cutting the tubes prevents sperm from reaching the semen.
-When there are no sperm in the semen after a vasectomy, the discharge at sexual relations cannot cause pregnancy.
+Sperm travelling through the tubes will normally enter a mans semen.
+Cutting the tubes prevents the sperm from reaching the semen.
+When there are no sperm in the semen then the seminal discharge during sexual relations cannot cause pregnancy.

 They die, dissolve and are absorbed by the body, a process which occurs with all cells - for example 5 hundred million red blood cells die every day.

-No, neither the penis nor testicles are affected.
+No the penis and testicles are not affected.
 Semen and male hormones are produced as usual.
-Studies on men, both before and after vasectomy, have demonstrated that no hormonal changes occur.

 With local anaesthetic there is usually no pain.
-As with other minor surgery some discomfort or tenderness may be felt afterwards.
-This can be relieved with Paracetomol.
+In common with other minor surgery some discomfort or tenderness may be felt after a Vasectomy.
+This can be relieved by taking an analgesic such as Paracetomol.